jeceljr/digitalCPUzoo/RV-Wrappers/README.md

 # RISC-V Wrappers

-It is possible to define a compoenent in a Digital simulation that either contains VHDL or Verilog code inside it or references an external file with such code.
+It is possible to define a component in a Digital simulation that either contains VHDL or Verilog code inside it or references an external file with such code.

 In theory it is possible to just reference the top level HDL source and have that